nf-core/viralrecon/docs/usage.md

 nextflow self-update
 ```

-* If you would like to download and install a Nextflow edge release from scratch:
+* If you would like to download and install a Nextflow `edge` release from scratch with minimal fuss:

 ```bash
 export NXF_VER="20.12.0-edge"